MarkAdell/personal-website/content/blog/writing-testable-code.md

 Payment gateways are the clearest example.
 Even if you only have one implementation today, there is a good chance you will have another later, either replacing the current one or running alongside it.
 That is a real need for polymorphism, so an interface makes sense.

-In my experience, database repositories usually do not qualify.
+In my experience, database repositories often do not qualify.
 It is rare to have multiple implementations of your data layer, and if that does happen, the missing interface will be the least of your problems.
 The real challenge will be data mapping and migration.

 A better rule than "every dependency needs an interface" is this: any dependency that must be replaceable should provide a clear way to replace it.